kadumedim/railway-sdk/README.md

 - **Better type system**: Improve the type definitions to provide more specific, developer-friendly types instead of relying solely on the auto-generated GraphQL query types from codegen.

+- **Subscriptions**: Real-time updates on Railway resources like deployments, events, and log streaming.